PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/semantic_segmentation.en.md

         --device npu:0
 ```

-If you want to use the general semantic segmentation production line on a wider variety of hardware, please refer to the [PaddleX Multi-Device Usage Guide](../../../other_devices_support/multi_devices_use_guide.en.md).
+If you want to use the general semantic segmentation pipeline on a wider variety of hardware, please refer to the [PaddleX Multi-Device Usage Guide](../../../other_devices_support/multi_devices_use_guide.en.md).